ffoysal/kioshi/README.md

 The api endpoint are in the path `/messages`

-To verify the apis please use `curl` or `postman` _Note `try out` button in swagger ui will not work for this deployment._
+To verify the apis please use `curl` or `postman`

+_Note: `try out` button in swagger ui will not work for this deployment._

 ### Delete Cluster

 To cleanup, delete the kubernetes cluster
 ```
-kops delete cluster --name=kioshi.k8s.local
+kops delete cluster --name=${NAME} --yes
 ```

 ## AWS Terraform

 The high level architecture for AWS deployment is below.
-MongoDB container is running in EC2 instance and app container is running ECS Fargate.
+MongoDB container is running in EC2 instance and app container is running in ECS Fargate.
 ![alt text](diagram/aws.jpg)

-_Note: for simplicity all security groups, target group, ECS service not shown in the diagram_
+_Note: for simplicity all security groups, target group, ECS service are not shown in the diagram_

 The `terraform` code is written in the version of `0.11.7`.
 Please download the [terraform 0.11.7](https://releases.hashicorp.com/terraform/0.11.7/) for your OS.
-Assumming the AWS credentials is stored in `$HOME/.aws/credentials` with default profile.
+Assumming the AWS credentials are stored in `$HOME/.aws/credentials` with default profile.
 And the infrastructure will be created in `us-east-1` region.

 Follow the steps below in order to deploy the infrastructure in AWS.
 ```